digideskio/kapow-theme/README.md

 ## About

 The Kapow!
-Theme provides a rock solid boilerplate for developing your next theme whether it be for a client or for the Wordpress.org/.com repositories.
+Theme provides developers with a solid foundation for developing their next theme whether it be for a client site or for the Wordpress theme repository.
 Originally a fork of the popular _s/Underscores theme by Automattic, the Kapow!
-Theme takes some of what _s brought to the table and upgrades it to help save your time.
+Theme has evolved into a time saving and feature rich WordPress theme boilerplate.

 Features of Kapow!
 Theme include: